When Your Ass Hears the Ecstasy: On Dancing

 I have since taken it upon myself to marry outside of my culture.
 This has had the benefit that, somehow, I’ve gotten over my inhibition and learned how to dance.
 Where once I was the wallflower and would stand cooly in the corner at a party while other people danced wildly, I have now, with the insistent encouragement of my spouse—who is Indian—discovered the manifest powers of spontaneous dancing.
-Where once I was afraid of dancing, with the right soundtrack I can now dance, in front of anybody, at any moment.
+If I was once afraid of dancing, with the right soundtrack I can now dance like a goofball, in front of anybody, at any moment.

 From my minimal dancing experience, I’ve made a number of startling conclusions:

 1. One does not need skill to dance.
 The trick is to move your ass to the rhythm.
 The ass leads and the body will follow.
-If the butt is prancing, there will be dancing.
+If the butt is prancing, there is dancing.

 3. Dancing moves energy.
-Feeling stuck?
-Bust a move.
 There is no better way to shift the vibes than by spontaneously dancing to James Brown.

 It has likewise recently become obvious to me that my culture’s stuffy resistance to dancing is a resistance to Blackness.
-The novelist Ishmael Reed lays out this antagonism between black dance and white prohibition in his 1972 novel Mumbo Jumbo that concerns a blues and jazz dance virus known as the Jes Grew that is sweeping through 1920s America.
-The Order of the Wallflowers, a sinister cabal of white power originating in the Knights Templar, is attempting to stamp out this jungle fever dancing virus in order to maintain the dominance of hegemonic—and humorless—monotheism.
-Here, white stick-up-the-butt seriousness deploys prohibition, inhibition and violent repression against all of the viral powers of Blackness; or what has been referred to more recently as Black Joy.
+The novelist Ishmael Reed lays out this antagonism between black dance and white prohibition in his 1972 novel Mumbo Jumbo that concerns a blues and jazz dance virus known as Jes Grew that is sweeping through 1920s America.
+The Order of the Wallflowers, a sinister cabal of white power, together with the Knights Templar, are attempting to stamp out this jungle fever dancing virus in order to maintain the dominance of a hegemonic—and humorless—monotheism.
+Here, white stick-up-the-butt seriousness deploys prohibition, inhibition and violent repression against all of the viral and vital powers of Blackness; or what has been referred to more recently as Black Joy.

-But Europeans have regarded dancing as a virus prior to modernity.
-Like for example the danse macabre dancing craze that fell upon whole villages in the high-weird high middle-ages in which the inhabitants, transfixed by non-stop dancing, would literally dance themselves to death.
-We look upon this terminal dancing trance, today, with fascinated horror: what was that?
-Ergot poisoning is one pretty good theory making the rounds: that is there is something in Caliviceps purpuria (the psychoactive and toxic parasitic fungus periodically found on rye and barley, and from which LSD was synthesized) that produces an involuntary rave.
-There is good reason why people can and do dance for 20 hours at the Bergheim in Berlin.
+But dancing had been a virus long before our modern age.
+Like for example the dancing craze emerging in the high-weird high middle-ages that fell upon whole villages throughout Europe in which the inhabitants became transfixed by non-stop dancing.
+We look upon this compulsive dancing trance today with fascinated horror: what was that?
+Hysteria fast-tracked by Ergotism is one pretty good theory making the rounds: that is there is something in Caliviceps purpuria (the psychoactive fungus periodically found growing on rye and barley, and from which LSD was synthesized) that produces an involuntary rave.
+There is good reason why people can and do dance for 20 hours at the Berghain in Berlin.
 Acid, and maybe ergot too, makes one far more susceptible to the dancing trance.
-This trance, in fact, is ancient and was known once upon a time in a ritual setting as Dionysian intoxication and, according to Ishmael Reed, was the means by which nature speaks through humankind; it was a god and a ritual that, originating in Egypt, is African.

 Nevertheless, while dancing on MDMA may be the contemporary version of Dionysian ecstasy (and IMO is nonpareil in human experience—if you know, you know), dancing by no means requires intoxication or “ecstasy” to be ecstatic; whatever the psychotropism draws out from the music is always already there in the music—if you have the ears to hear it.
 And by that I mean: your ass hears the ecstasy before your ears do.